duyphan2398/sql_test/README.md

 .....

 **Question 3:**.
 - With reading file function at PHP test.
-Please write your PHP code at answer3.php to read file new-password.csv and save it into the passwords table.
+Please write your PHP code at answer3.php to read file passwords.csv and save it into the passwords table.
 Attention to use transaction,  array_chunk.

 Keep your mind on the convention.
 Good Luck!